Information on Publicity for Authors and Press Officers

 ESA Annual Meeting abstracts are not embargoed.

-If you have questions about ESA’s policies, please do not hesitate to get in touch with our public affairs staff or journal editors.
+If you have questions about ESA’s policies, please do not hesitate to get in touch with our public affairs staff or the journal’s editorial staff.